fnalways/Olares/docs/manual/olares/market.md

 #### Why was my application stopped?

 An application is usually stopped due to one of the following reasons:
 * **System auto stop**: To ensure Olares's stability, the Olares system monitors resource usage.
-If an application consumes excessive resources (such as CPU and memory) causing a high system load, the system might automatically pause it to prevent the entire device from freezing or crashing.
+If an application consumes excessive resources (such as CPU or memory) causing a high system load, the system might automatically pause it to prevent the entire device from freezing or crashing.
 * **Manual stop**: You or an administrator might have manually stopped the application previously, and the application has not been resumed yet.

 #### Why can't I resume my application now?